Skip to main content

 Import the spaces

-Once you have provided a destination project and curated the list of space models that you want to import, you can proceed by clicking on the Import selected space (X).
+Once you have provided a destination project and curated the list of spaces whose geometry you want to import, you can proceed by clicking on the Import selected space (X).

 The button to import the selected spaces